California Climate Action Corps Host Partner Application

 2. Attend site supervisor orientation and monthly Host Partner meetings (Approx. 1 hour per month)

-3. Orient fellows to your organization and project.
+3. Onboard and orient fellows to your organization and project.

 4. Provide fellows with 40 hours of service per week, supervise fellow service, and support their professional development.